razi-cmu/CPS240/Lecture_1.md

 - Java Enterprise Edition (Java EE) to develop server-side applications, such as Java servlets, JavaServer Pages (JSP), and JavaServer Faces (JSF).
 - Java Micro Edition (Java ME) to develop applications for mobile devices, such as cell phones.

 Java SE is the foundation upon which all other Java technology is based.
 Oracle releases each version with a Java Development Toolkit (JDK).
 The JDK consists of a set of separate programs, each invoked from a command line, for compiling, running, and testing Java programs.
 The program for running Java programs is known as Java Runtime Environment (JRE).
-Instead of using the JDK, you can use a Java development tool (e.g., NetBeans, Eclipse, and TextPad)—software that provides an integrated development environment (IDE) for developing Java programs quickly
+Instead of using the JDK, you can use a Java development tool (e.g., NetBeans, Eclipse, and TextPad), software that provides an integrated development environment (IDE) for developing Java programs quickly

 ## A Simple Java Program
 Java uses classes to create a program.
 The program is executed from the `main` method.
 A class may contain several methods.
 The `main` method is the entry point where the program begins execution.